Is there any such thing as “good debt”?

 Whichever way you decide, know that owning a home is considered an acceptable debt in your overall financial picture.

 In my situation, owning a home has proved to be an economically good decision.
 My husband and I financed our first home when we were in our early-20’s.
-Now, about 12 years later, this starter home is in line to become a rental property for excess cash flow in early retirement.
+Now, over a decade later, this starter home is in line to become a rental property for excess cash flow in early retirement.

 WAYS TO APPROACH DEBT